Mark-v-Booren/Super-py-Python-opdracht/README.md

-Back-end oassignment using the PeeWee ORM : using tags
+Back-end assignment with three  three important modules from the standard library

 1
 csv: CSV File Reading and Writing